CrystalGrowerOrg/cgaspects/README.md

 ## Features

-- **Data Analysis and Visualization**: It is designed for the analysis and visualization of crystal growth data, including aspect ratios, surface area to volume ratios, growth rates and more.
+- **Data Analysis and Visualization**: It is designed for the analysis and visualization of crystal growth data, including aspect ratios (Zingg analysis), surface area to volume ratios, growth rates and more.
 - **PySide6 GUI**: A user-friendly graphical user interface for interaction with the application.

 ## Installation